microsoft/autogen/website/docs/Use-Cases/Task-Oriented-AutoML.md

     - 'token-classification': token classification.
     - 'multichoice-classification': multichoice classification.

-An optional input is `time_budget` for searching models and hyperparameters.
-When not specified, a default budget of 60 seconds will be used.
+Two optional inputs are `time_budget` and `max_iter` for searching models and hyperparameters.
+When both are unspecified, only one model per estimator will be trained (using our [zero-shot](Zero-Shot-AutoML) technique).

 A typical way to use `flaml.AutoML`: